MartinB30/pbl-blog/_posts/2023-12-13-journey-part-1.markdown

 ---
 layout: post
-title: "My Journey with Java Spring Boot and my Warcraft ToDoList"
+title: "My Journey with Spring Boot and my Warcraft ToDoList"
 ---

 ### About myself
 Hello and welcome to my personal blog!
-I'm Martin, 31 years old, and here I aim to share my experiences with Java Spring Boot Security and OAuth2.
+I'm Martin, 31 years old, and here I aim to share my experiences with Spring Boot Security and OAuth2.
 Alongside insights into my achievements and challenges, you'll also get to learn about my recent completion of a 10-month Java Developer course at [everyone codes](https://everyonecodes.io/).

 ### Requirements for My Project "WoWToDoList" with API Integration